tonsky/tonsky.me/site/blog/crdt-filesync/index.md

 But file syncing is a “dumb” protocol.
 You can’t “hook” into sync events, or update notifications, or conflict resolution.
 There isn’t much API; you just save files and they get synced.
 In case of conflict, best case, you get two files.
 Worst — you get only one :)

 This simplicity has an upside and a downside.
-The upside is: if you can work with that, you would work everywhere.
+The upside is: if you can work with that, it would work everywhere.
 That’s the interoperability part from Martin’s talk.

 The downside is: you can’t do much with it, and it probably won’t be optimal.
 But will it be enough?